tdjastrzebski/B-L4S5I-IOT01A_AZURE-RTOS/readme.md

 # Microsoft Azure IoT demo with STMicroelectronics B-L4S5I-IOTOA1 board and e-Ink display
-> This example is based entirely on Microsoft sample available [here](https://github.com/azure-rtos/getting-started/tree/master/STMicroelectronics/B-L4S5I-IOT01A) and extended to support e-Ink display.
+> This demo has been derived from Microsoft example available [here](https://github.com/azure-rtos/getting-started/tree/master/STMicroelectronics/B-L4S5I-IOT01A) and extended to support e-Ink display.
 > Please refer to the original source code location for prerequisites, environment setup, build and deployment instructions.

 To clone this repo execute: